peter island Deadmans Beach

 Adventure Experiences

 For those who enjoy hiking, Peter Island has trails with wide views of the Sir Francis Drake Channel.
 From the top of certain trails, visitors can see nearby islands such as Jost Van Dyke.
-These trails are perfect for taking in the natural landscape.
+These trails are also perfect for taking in the natural landscape.

 Cultural and Nearby Island Engagement